-The simplest, most direct answer to the question in the title is to say that you generally always want to go with a .com domain name.
+The simplest, most direct answer to the proposed question is that you generally want to go with a .com domain name.

-Of course, every company and every website has individual needs and is facing unique challenges, so it may not always be as cut and dried as that.
-So, let’s take a closer look at each of these options and then dive into the world of top-level domains (TLDs) even further.
+However, every company or website has unique needs and challenges, so it’s not always as cut and dried.
+This article takes a closer look at each domain option and dives further into the world of top-level domains (TLDs).

-For the most succinct description, be sure to check out this video.
-(It’s a bit old but the information is still solid.)
+For a more succinct description of each domain, check out the following video (It’s a bit old, but the information is still solid).

 Why We Recommend a .com Extension

-A .com domain name is by far the most common extension, and the one that still carries the most significant value for most companies.
+A .com domain name is the most common extension and still generally carries more significant value for companies.

-Why?
-Because most of your customers are going to simply assume that your company’s website is going to be “[your business name].com” (unless, of course, your extension is part of your trademarked business name – but more on that a little later).
+That’s because most of your customers are going to assume your website is “[your business name].com.”
+That is unless the extension is part of your trademarked business name (more on this later).

-Still, the question has to be asked: does a .com extension have any direct impact on your search rankings?
+The big question is: does a .com extension have any direct impact on your search rankings?

-While it does seem that .coms are still Google’s preferred extension, it may not be for the reasons you think.
+While it seems that .coms are Google’s preferred extension, it’s probably not the case.

-When you really think about it, the only reason for Google to prioritize one extension over the other is because we as internet users simply default in our minds to the .com domains.
-We expect it to be that way – and we associate real businesses with .coms – and so Google likes to play to our assumptions.
+Google’s only reason to prioritize one extension over the other is that Internet users default to .com domains.
+People expect sites to use the extension – many associate real businesses with .coms, and Google tends to play on user assumptions.

 When to Use a .org Extension